Spartronics4915/developers_handbook/git_introduction/git_fundamentals.md

 No commits yet

-nothing to commit (create/copy files and use "git add" to track)
+nothing to commit (create/copy files and use `git add` to track)
 ```

 ### Adding files
 To add some files to the repository, or to track the changes that are made
-to files that are already in the repo, there is a two-step process: _add_
+to files that are already in the repo, there is a two-step process: _staging_
-and then _commit_.
-The first step (the _add_) copies the file into a special
+and then _committing_.
+The first step (the _add_) copies the file into a
-staging area inside the _.git_ directory of the repo.
-It is possible to
+special staging area inside the _.git_ directory of the repo.
+It is possible
-add multiple files, one at a time, in groups with wildcards, or even an
+to add multiple files, one at a time, in groups with wildcards, or even an
 entire directory of files all at once.
 After adding files, you can check
 what has been staged by using the _git status_ command.